-New Diplomas should be submitted to Open Awards using the Diploma Creator Tool otherwise known as 'Merlin'.
-It is a form that both guides your through the process as well as captures all of the information we need to approve your Diploma.

-For support and for a copy of the form, please contact a member of the team at ahed@openawards.org.uk or call 0151 494 2072.
+New Diplomas to be submitted to Open Awards using the Diploma Creator Tool, Merlin.
+For a copy of the Merlin form please contact ahed@openawards.org.uk or call 0151 494 2072

-Access to HE Diplomas are broken down into different pathways.
+Access to HE

+Diplomas

+consist of

+Pathways.

-Each pathway contains different modules.
+Each pathway

+contains

+Modules.

-Each module is made up of units.
+Each module

+contains Units.

-Each unit is worth 3 or 6 credits.
+Each unit

+contains 3,6 or

+9 credits.